 Even liberals have to concede he has a point, or at least that he is not wrong.

 On the opposite extreme are so-called ‘stale takes’, which tend to state the obvious or are unoriginal.
 The quintessential example is the hackneyed line, “dems are the real racists,” which is almost never voiced in sincerity anymore.
-Even as recently as 2016, careers were made from repeating this over and over, or at least variations of it or integrating such themes of perceived Democratic hypocrisy into commentary, as at the time it seemed so heterodox to contrast how the left, which aggressively positions itself as anti-racist, as either having racist ulterior motives or being inadvertently racist.
+Even as recently as 2016, careers were made from repeating this over and over, or at least variations of it or integrating such themes of perceived Democratic hypocrisy into commentary, as at the time it seemed so transgressive to contrast how the left, which aggressively positions itself as anti-racist, as either having racist ulterior motives or being inadvertently racist.

 Survivorship bias is a huge problem in regard to having opinions.
 We only see those whose opinions succeeded in the marketplace of ideas.
 Stand-up comedy has this problem; the jokes you hear are those which survived the social filter.
 This is why authenticity and ‘being yourself’ is overrated.
 Sure, this advice works great if your ‘authentic self’ happens to also align with that which society deems valuable or confers status–not so much if it does not.
 Prisons are full of people whose authentic values were incompatible with society.
 Or you get fired.
 That joke you thought was funny–not only didn’t land–but now you ruined your career.
 It’s more like society likes the idea of creative or authentic people who are already successful, so there is less risk of ostracization by supporting those individual’s creative endeavors or outlets.
 As it’s said, nothing succeeds like success.